 KÜHL Stretch Voyagr Women’s Rain Jacket Review

-Disclaimer: Explore the Map contains affiliates links and is a member of the Amazon Services LLC Associate Program.
-If you make a purchase using one of these Amazon or other affiliate links, I may recieve a compenstation at no extra cost to you.
-Read my disclaimer for more information.Let’s be real — finding a solid rain jacket that actually works well and looks good is way harder than it should be.
+Why is finding a solid rain jacket that actually works well and looks good way harder than it should be?
 Some are too stiff, some feel like you’re wearing a plastic bag, and others just aren’t cute.
 And then I found the KÜHL Stretch Voyagr jacket.

 This beauty checks all the boxes for me: it’s comfy, keeps me dry, and looks good enough to wear around town.
-I took this jacket out for some testing around the Okanagan for a few months and spoiler alert, it’s a winner.
+I took this jacket out for some testing around the Okanagan for a few months and, long story short, I’m a fan.

 First Impressions of the Stretch Voyagr Rain Jacket

-You know that feeling when you put on a piece of gear and it just feels right?
+You know when you put on a piece of gear and it just feels right?
 That’s what happened with the KÜHL Voyagr.
-Plus, it came with a stroopwafel and I love those things.
-But this review isn’t about that.
+Plus, it came with a stroopwafel (those little caramel waffles) and I love those things.
+But, alas, this review isn’t about the stroopwafel.

-Right out of the (figurative) box, I loved how this jacket looked.
-It’s not bulky or shapeless like so many rain jackets out there.
-Instead, it has a flattering cut that made me feel pulled together—even if the rest of me definitely wasn’t during that first try-on.
+Right out of the (figurative) box, I loved how the Voyagr looked.
+It’s not bulky or shapeless like so many rain jackets.
+Instead, it has a flattering cut that made me feel pulled together, even if the rest of me definitely wasn’t during that first try-on.

-The fabric felt soft and didn’t scream “I’m waterproof!” — but it is.
-And I really appreciated that it didn’t have that crinkly, plastic feel that lots of rain jackets have.
+The fabric is soft and didn’t scream “I’m waterproof!”, but it is.
+And I really appreciated that it didn’t have a crinkly, plastic feel that lots of rain jackets have.
 I could instantly tell it would be perfect for grabbing a post-hike coffee in town without looking like I’d just crawled out of the woods.

 About KÜHL

-Before I dive into this gear review, let’s chat about the brand that makes it.
-Founded in 1983 by a group of outdoor enthusiasts in Utah, KÜHL set out to make clothing that works just as well in the mountains as it does in everyday life.
+Before I dive into this gear review, let’s chat about KÜHL.
+It was founded in 1983 by a group of outdoor enthusiasts in Utah and they set out to make clothing that works just as well in the mountains as it does in everyday life.

-What I love about KÜHL is their “no-fluff” approach.
-Their gear isn’t about flashy logos or chasing trends — it’s timeless, rugged, and built to last.
-Their clothes are made to handle years of wear and tear which also makes them a more sustainable option.
-They don’t shout about being eco-friendly, but by focusing on quality over quantity, they naturally help reduce waste.
+I love KÜHL’s approach.
+Their gear isn’t about flashy logos or chasing trends; it’s timeless and built to last.
+Their clothes are made to handle years of wear and tear, which also makes them a sustainable option.
+They don’t shout about being eco-friendly, but by focusing on quality over quantity, they naturally help reduce waste, which I love.

 Oh, and they don’t overproduce their products, which is so nice to see and also incredibly rare in today’s world of mass production.
-It’s why you won’t often see their gear on sale — they believe in setting a fair price from the start instead of inflating prices just to discount them later.
-I’ll admit that I like sales, but I really respect their approach.
+It’s why you won’t often see their gear on sale.
+They believe in setting a fair price from the start instead of inflating prices just to discount them later.
+I’ll admit that I like sales, but I really respect KÜHL’s approach.

 How Does the KÜHL Voyagr Rain Jacket Perform?